zuozhenggh/learning-library/solutions-library/ocvs/provision-ocvs/provision-ocvs.md

     ![](./images/100_19.png " ")

-3. Copy the Public IP address, username and one-time password from the console of the VM. you will need them to establish remote desktop connectivity to the machine.
+3. Copy the public IP address, username and one-time password from the console of the VM.
+You will need these to establish remote desktop connectivity to the machine.

     ![](./images/100_20.png " ")

 4. Connect to the instance using a Remote Desktop application of your choosing.
-The screenshots below show the process from a Mac based client.
+The screenshots below show the process using a Mac based client.

     ![](./images/100_21.png " ")